Analysis - Extra questions

 2c.
 0-10 questions

 The 0-10 question is mostly used to rate something specific.
-In analysis, there are three interesting things for this question:
+In analysis, there are three widgets for this question:

 There are two lines in the graph: